jonas1ara/73/Problems/Arrays/3Sum/README.md

 # 3Sum:

-This directory contains implementations of the "3Sum" problem in the C++ and C# languages.
-Each implementation sorts the array and uses the two-pointer technique to find all unique triplets that sum to zero with a temporal complexity of `O(n^2)`.
+This directory contains an implementation of the "3Sum" problem in C#.
+The implementation sorts the array and uses the two-pointer technique to find all unique triplets that sum to zero with a temporal complexity of `O(n^2)`.

 ## Problem description